The Engineer's Proclivity for Perfection

 But it's OK.

-I have come to terms with this obsession proclivity.
+I have come to terms with this proclivity.

-In realizing that (in the world of engineering) perfection is something you engage with, like in a dance, and not something you can attain, like a medal or plaque.
+In realising that, in the world of engineering, perfection is something you engage with, like in a dance, and not something you can attain, like a medal or plaque.

 Instead of pursuing perfection, as if it were a place one could arrive, engineers should pursue the act of pursuing perfection, which is a much simpler place to arrive.